aguadopd/security-camera-analysis/README.md

 - [X] Link to `norfair` parameters.
 - [ ] Cite alternatives, and explain why the ones I found weren't good for my use case.
-- [ ] Propose enhancements: roi, list of detector classes, GUI?, replace opencv with torchvision/torchcodec, ...
+- [ ] Propose enhancements: interactive roi, list of detector classes, GUI?, replace opencv with torchvision/torchcodec, ...
 - [ ] Add some type-hinting.
 - [ ] Add some tests.